 The correct diet for individuals depends upon where one lives in the world.
 Continents have differing animal species and vegetation so when it comes to meals, of course they will be different.
 But the nutrients must stay the same and in similar proportions.

 So when a nutritionist says everyone is different in their needs, they can only be partly right.
 A healthy individual requires our ancestral diet and a few other more modern foods, such as raw dairy and properly prepared grains/legumes, to make life easy.
-A sick person needs advice on aspects of healthy living and only our ancestral diet, in order to obtain all nutrients for healing.
+A sick person needs advice on all aspects of healthy living and may temporarily need alterations to the ancestral diet, in order to heal first.